doppllib/DroidconDopplExample/README.md

 # Notes

 This is an example of using doppl with a separate java jar module.
-You can include doppl directly in your Android build, but this is a complex build with some kind of kotlin issue, so we left it as a separate build.
+You can include doppl directly in your Android build, but this project is a complex build with some kind of kotlin issue, so we left it as a separate module.

 # Other Stuff